FlowFuse/website/src/_includes/core-nodes/http-request-use-case.md

   - **Ignore:** If enabled Payload will be ignored.
   - **Append to query-string parameter:** Enabling this option will Allow sending URL query string parameters using `msg.payload`.
   - **Send as request:** Send payload data as part of the request body.
-- **Enable Secure Connection:** Activate SSL/TLS for secure communication.
-TLS configuration options are available.
+- **Enable Secure Connection:** Allows to activate SSL/TLS for secure communication.
+TLS configuration options are available, For more information refer to [TLS config node].
-  - **TLS Configuration:**
-    - **Use key and certificates from local files:** Enabling this option will allow you to enter the path of the certificate files if not, allows to upload directly from the device
-    - **Certificate:** the server's certificate( PEM FORMAT).
-    - **Private Key:** the private key associated with the certificate ( PEM FORMAT).
-    - **Passphrase (optional):** If the private key is encrypted, provide the passphrase.
-    - **CA Certificate:** Optionally provide a CA certificate for certificate verification ( PEM FORMAT).
-    - **Verify server certificate:** Enabling this option will verify the server certificate.
-    - **Server Name:** Specify the server name for SNI (Server Name Indication).
-    - **ALPN Protocol:** Specify the ALPN (Application-Layer Protocol Negotiation) protocol.
 - **Use Authentication:** If required, allow to provide credentials for authentication.
   - **Type:** Select the authentication type.
     - **basic:** Uses Basic authentication where the username and password are sent in the request headers in Base64-encoded form.